 Under Florida Statute 316.1935, you are considered to have committed the crime of fleeing to elude if you are behind the wheel of a motor vehicle and one of the following circumstances occurs:

-- You failed or refused to stop or pullover when a law enforcement officer told you to do so.
+- You failed or refused to stop or pullover when a law enforcement officer issued you such order to do so.

 - You chose to flee, either in your vehicle or on foot, from a pursuing police officer.